pingcap/docs-cn/op-guide/ansible-deployment.md

     ansible-playbook deploy.yml
     ```

     > **Note:** You can use the `Report` button on the Grafana Dashboard to generate the PDF file.
-This function depends on the `fontconfig` package.
-To use this function, login to the `grafana_servers` machine and install it using the following command:
+This function depends on the `fontconfig` package and English fonts.
+To use this function, log in to the `grafana_servers` machine and install it using the following command:
     >
     > ```
-    > $ sudo yum install fontconfig
+    > $ sudo yum install fontconfig open-sans-fonts
     > ```

 5. Start the TiDB cluster.